Parts

 Length: height (from line item)

-Use the Formula Builder to combine fields with operations:
+Use formulas to combine fields with operations:

 Width: design.stile_width + edge.lip_factor